 The flipped class concept is still new!
 We’re always looking for new ideas to better engage with our students, and to help each receive the personalized learning experience they need in order to grow as mature, intelligent individuals.

-Panopto’s flexible video platform makes it easy for teachers to record and share just about any information, anytime, anywhere.
+Panopto’s flexible flipped classroom software makes it easy for teachers to record and share just about any information, anytime, anywhere.
 And Panopto’s web- and mobile-based learning tools enable students to search and view any classroom recording on-demand — and never need to worry about whether or not they have the right equipment.